kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ### `kestra.configurations.delete-files-on-start`: Delete configurations files
-This setting allow you to delete all configurations just after the server startup.
-It prevents to be able to read configurations files (that may contain your secrets) from a Bash task for example.
-The server will keep this value on memory and won't be accessible from tasks. `true` or `false` (default `false`)
+This setting allows you to delete all configurations just after the server startup.
+It prevents the ability to read configurations files (that may contain your secrets) from a Bash task for example.
+The server will keep this value on memory and won't be accessible from tasks.
+Values are either `true` or `false` (default `false`)

 ## Endpoint configuration
 Endpoint configuration can be done with micronaut configuration from [micronaut](https://docs.micronaut.io/latest/guide/index.html#endpointConfiguration).
-You can also secure all endpoint with an basic auth authentification with this additional configuration :
+You can also secure all endpoints with a basic auth authentification using this additional configuration:

 ```yaml
 endpoints: